 Super Fish Graal

 This is probably the most attractive Fishgraal ever made.
-The shape, size, mass, and the wonderful way the fish swim make this vase stand out not only from its relatives but even from its contemporaries.
-The Fishgraal was eventually to freeze into the shapes of “drop” and “ball”, but this was made "long before that"; in the late 1930s each Thick Graal was a unique piece of art, and much as 1939 was "the year of the Ariel," 1937 was "the year of the thick Graal."
-Thick Graals from this time should thus be seen as exactly that - Thick Graals - and not Fishgraals with all its negative connotations to technical over perfection & mass-production.
+The shape, size, and mass, along with the wonderful way the fish swim, make this vase stand out not only among its relatives but also among its contemporaries.
+The Fishgraal was eventually to freeze into the shapes of “drop” and “ball,” but this was made "long before that"; in the late 1930s, each Thick Graal was a unique piece of art, and much as 1939 was "the year of the Ariel," 1937 was "the year of the thick Graal."
+Thick Graals from this time should thus be seen as exactly that - Thick Graals - and not Fishgraals, which carry negative connotations of technical over perfection and mass-production.
 This piece shows fish that really do swim.
 More

 fish1